-Dekker Settlers in the United States in the 17th Century
+Dekker Settlers in United States in the 17th Century

-Dekker Settlers in the United States in the 19th Century
+Dekker Settlers in United States in the 19th Century

 The Dekker Family Crest was acquired from the Houseofnames.com archives.
 The Dekker Family Crest was drawn according to heraldic standards based on published blazons.
 We generally include the oldest published family crest once associated with each surname.

 This page was last modified on 23 May 2013 at 16:26.